Data-Driven Inference, Reconstruction, and Observational Completeness of Quantum Devices: Introduction

 In the second part, one needs to show that it is indeed possible to construct a real experiment so that DDI leads to the correct assignment for the unknown measurement.
-The goal here is reminiscent of that of conventional quantum measurement tomography (\cite{PhysRevLett.83.3573, fiuravsek2001maximum, PhysRevLett.102.010404, lundeen2009tomography, feito2009measuring}), namely, the reconstruction of an unknown measurement from the statistics collected in a sequence of experimental trials.
-However, while measurement tomography requires the use of a known and trusted state preparator to work, DDI reconstruction only requires the analysis of the bare outcome distributions: the state-preparator could, for example, emit a different unknown state at each repetition of the experiment, and DDI reconstruction would still be applicable\footnote{On the contrary, we \textit{need} to assume that the unknown measurement to be reconstructed remains the same during the entire experiment---otherwise the problem of reconstruction would not even be well-defined.}.
+The goal here is reminiscent of that of conventional quantum measurement tomography (\cite{PhysRevLett.83.3573,PhysRevLett.86.4195,PhysRevLett.93.250407,fiuravsek2001maximum,PhysRevLett.102.010404, lundeen2009tomography,feito2009measuring}), namely, the reconstruction of an unknown measurement from the statistics collected in a sequence of experimental trials.
+However, while the data analysis performed in measurement tomography requires the knowledge of the states that were fed into the unknown measurement, DDI reconstruction only requires the analysis of the bare outcome distributions: the state-preparator could, for example, emit a different unknown state at each repetition of the experiment, and DDI reconstruction would still be applicable\footnote{On the contrary, we \textit{need} to assume that the unknown measurement to be reconstructed remains the same during the entire experiment---otherwise the problem of reconstruction would not even be well-defined.}.

 In what follows, we expound the theory of data-driven inference and reconstruction for finite dimensional systems.
 As this is based on the correspondence between measurements and their ranges, three main problems arise and are addressed.